Sensory Products for Autism

 Autism’s symptoms often include difficulty processing sensory information such as textures, sounds, smells, tastes, brightness and movement.
 These difficulties can make ordinary situations feel overwhelming.
 Quite often the touch of a person’s hand or hug, the texture of a clothing tag or material, or the way a particular food feels in their mouths can cause a child with autism to go into sensory overload.

-Sensory play allows your child with autism to experiment with different objects and textures on his own terms and gain valuable hands-on information about the world around him.
+Sensory play allows your child to experiment with different objects and textures on his own terms and gain valuable hands-on information about the world around him.
 It can help kids with autism calm down, stimulate their senses, and develop important skills.

 5 Skills Kids with Autism Learn from Sensory Products